KacperKoow/Portfolio/README.md

 ## Description

 This is a personal portfolio website built with Angular 18, TypeScript, HTML, and CSS.
 The app showcases my technical skills, professional experience, education, and projects.
 It also includes a contact form that enables users to send messages directly to me using [EmailJS](https://www.emailjs.com/), without the need for a backend.
 Icons throughout the site are provided by [FontAwesome](https://fontawesome.com/), integrated via the official Angular FontAwesome package.
-The site is clean, minimalistic, and designed to provide a smooth user experience.
+The site is fully responsive, clean, minimalistic, and designed to provide a smooth user experience across different devices.

 ## Table of contents